 I use my 1.4 cents/point valuation as a benchmark to show the value I believe I’ll have little or no trouble getting out of any Hyatt points that I have…but that doesn’t mean that I can’t get a lot more value out of them if I put some work in.

-- Buying points in this sale and using them to book a top-tier Hyatt property (Category 7) would see you pay approximately $540/night
+- Buying points in this sale and using them to book a top-tier Hyatt property (Category 7) during standard season would see you pay approximately $540/night

-- Buying points and using them to book a top-tier SLH property (Category 8) would see you pay approximately $720/night
+- Buying points and using them to book a top-tier SLH property (Category 8) during standard season would see you pay approximately $720/night

-I consider both of those scenarios to be expensive and I do not suggest you buy points in this sale if that’s how you plan to use them.
+I consider both of those scenarios to be expensive and I do not suggest buying points in this sale if that’s how you plan to use them.

 Ok, sure, if you already have a stay booked at a super-expensive property where a single night can easily cost upwards of $800 (e.g. the Park Hyatt New York or the Park Hyatt Maldives), then it may make sense to buy some points in this sale if you want to add on another night to your stay…but I can’t see the logic in buying points at this price just to book a 1-night stay.